HassellHoff/Datastory/index.md

 ***Picture 3:*** The Textblob method

 For the second model, we used TextBlob, another pretrained model to do the sentiment analysis.
-This model returns two values : the polarity (ie how much a quote is positive or negative) in a range between -1 and 1, and the subjectivity (ie how much the content of a quote is objective or not) in a range between 0 and 1.
+This model returns two values: the polarity (ie how much a quote is positive or negative) in a range between -1 and 1, and the subjectivity (ie how much the content of a quote is objective or not) in a range between 0 and 1.

 ### Data in numbers